 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up topics and thinkers related to this entry at the Internet Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

 Research on an earlier version of this article was supported by the German Research Foundation (DFG) in the framework of the Lichtenberg-Kolleg of the Georg-August University of Göttingen.
-The previous version is based on research pursued at the Centre for Advanced Study in Oslo, Norway, that funded and hosted the research project “Disclosing the Fabric of Reality—The Possibility of Metaphysics in the Age of Science” during the academic year of 2015/16.
+A later version was based on research pursued at the Centre for Advanced Study in Oslo, Norway, that funded and hosted the research project “Disclosing the Fabric of Reality—The Possibility of Metaphysics in the Age of Science” during the academic year of 2015/16.